Dynatrace/AWSDevOpsTutorial/README.md

 The Pipeline will also register a so called Dynatrace Build Validation run (we will learn more about this later).

 *Pipeline Stage: Approve Staging*
 Let the pipeline run until it reaches the *Approve Staging* stage.
-For now we manually approve the Pipeline once it hits that point.
-This is a stage we will later automate!
+After 5 Minutes Dynatrace will validate the build and then either approve or reject the build depending on real time performance data.
+If you dont want to wait you can always approve or reject manually!
 ![](./images/createstack_codepipeline3.png)

 *Pipeline Stage: Production*
-Once we approve Staging the Pipeline continues to deploy our application in Production.
+Once Staging is approved the Pipeline continues to deploy our application in Production.
 It will launch another test script (well - we use this to simulate "real users") and will once again let Dynatrace know about that deployment by pushing an event on the monitored services that have the Production tag on it!

 *Pipeline Stage: Approve Production*
 The last step in the Pipeline is to approve that Production Deployment was good.
-This is again a manual process for now!
+Just as for Staging, this step will automatically be approved or rejected by Dynatrace after 5 minutes.
+If you don't want to wait you can approve/reject manually!

 ### Our Deployed Application